-These symptoms usually mean there is a blockage in the digestive system just below where the bile duct (the tube from the gallbladder) joins the intestine.
-Most blockages affecting the gallbladder are caused by gallstones.
+The symptoms of jaundice and an enlarged gallbladder usually mean there is a blockage in the digestive system just below where the

 The fact that there is no pain in Courvoisier syndrome suggests that gallstones probably aren’t the cause of the jaundice.
-The gallbladders of people who have gallstones can also be shrunken due to repeated infections, so the doctor is less likely to feel them.
+The gallbladders of people who have gallstones may often shrink.
+This might be due to repeated infections, so the doctor is less likely to feel them.

 Courvoisier syndrome can also be caused by other conditions, such as long term inflammation of the pancreas.

 Your doctor might suspect that the blockage is caused by cancer and will want to do some tests.
 For example, blood tests.
 They will also ask questions about other symptoms you may have and how long you’ve had them, and examine you.

 Other tests and scans you might have include: